Duom1/snake_game_asm_raylib/README.md

 files that end with "def.s" are files that define things like colors, constants and keys.

+my personal best is 83 on 14x10 size

 ## make better:

 - [x] draw_snake.s